Battery Operated Bug Zapper: Your Guide to Cordless

 • Light Conditions: Is it trying to operate in bright daylight?
 UV lights are most effective in low-light conditions.

-• Target Pests: Remember, traditional UV zappers are less effective against mosquitoes than other flying insects.
+• Target Pests: traditional UV zappers are less effective against mosquitoes than other flying insects.
 Consider models with CO2 or octenol lures for mosquito-heavy areas.

 FAQ